Join us for an adventure in flavor!

 Finished product, fresh out of the oven.

 1. All that beautiful sauce and fish can be polished off with some great fresh crusty bread.
-If you feel like making your mom feel more special, you can cook this no knead bread.
+If you feel like making your mom feel more special, you can cook my no knead bread.
 All homemade…

 2. Psari plaki is great over some delicate pilaf or rice.
+Try it with my Greek lemon rice.

 4. It goes great with some kind of potato.